Discover More About Local Animals

 An informative wildlife education program covering the truth about bats, including how they use echo location and their environmental benefits.
 We use a bat skeleton and pictures of Kansas bats to illustrate discussions.
 Programs will include a live big brown and/or hoary bat when available and with the right weather conditions.
 This wildlife education program is available as two 30-minute presentations or one 50-minute presentation.
 Limit of 30 children per presentation.

 An informative program with hands-on learning experiences.
-This educational wildlife program includes live honeybees enclosed in a sealed observation hive.
 During this program, you’ll learn about hive members’ roles and how instrumental they are to the pollination of food and how honey is made.
 This program is only available on Tuesdays in the late morning or early afternoon during the months of April through October.
-Honeybee activity is weather dependent.
+A live animal of our choice that assists with pollination will be included

 This is a classroom program, and we provide the pellets.
 Students dissect real owl pellets and use a bone chart to identify the bones they find encased in the pellet.
 The host educator is responsible for providing latex gloves for all children involved in dissection of the pellets.
 OWL will provide a small container for participants to take home the bones they find.
 Program includes a small live owl of our choice and owl pellets.
 Limit of 30 children per presentation.